akardas16/Alerter/README.md

-## Alerter - An Android Alerter Library, now in Jatpack Compose!
+## Alerter - An Android Alerter Library, now in Jetpack Compose!

 This library aims to overcome the limitations of Toasts and Snackbars, while reducing the